 A Child is a Free Person

 Children are free, truly free.
 All children are free!
 They must never become the property of father or mother, much less of anyone else.
-Any action that deprives a child of his freedom is a despising and degrading of the child.
+Any action that deprives children of their freedom is a despising and degrading of children.

 A Child Has an Innate Religious Feeling

 In children we find a capacity for trust, justice, and self-forgetful enthusiasm that we ourselves have lost.
-This quality is what Jesus means when He says, “You must become like little children.”
+This quality is what Jesus means when he says, “You must become like little children” (Matt.
+18:3).

 Children experience the mystery of what is sacred and divine, though of course in quite a different way from grown-ups.
-The child has no knowledge of religious dogma or of the established form of Church services.
-But he experiences the mystery of sacred things because he is free from thoughts about his little self – free from self-observation – free to take into his heart the mystery of all life.
-He senses the light of God behind the stars that are kindled in the sky; in the wind he senses the soaring of angels.
-He senses the living creative Spirit when he sees the flowers swaying in the breeze.
-He senses the beauty and strength of God’s Spirit in the splendors of nature.
-In men’s love for one another and in the love of his own child heart, he senses the mystery of God’s love, the source of life.
+Children have no knowledge of religious dogma or of the established form of church services.
+But they experience the mystery of sacred things because they are free from thoughts about their little self – free from self-observation – free to take into their hearts the mystery of all life.
+They sense the light of God behind the stars that are kindled in the sky; in the wind they sense the soaring of angels.
+They sense the living creative Spirit when they see the flowers swaying in the breeze.
+They sense the beauty and strength of God’s Spirit in the splendors of nature.
+In the love of people for one another and in the love of their own child heart, they sense the mystery of God’s love, the source of life.

-For a real child, love is creative joy in whatever he loves.
-In this love he abandons himself to the things that bring him joy.
-That is why the child can show a trust hardly ever found in us adults.
+For real children, love is creative joy in whatever they love.
+In this love they abandon themselves to the things that bring them joy.
+That is why children can show a trust hardly ever found in us adults.
 The child is a trusting being, made for community.

 A Child Has a Sense of Social Justice

-Every real child is a social being with an instinctive sense of justice, which urges him to help anyone who is worse off than he is.
+All real children are social beings with an instinctive sense of justice, which urges them to help anyone who is worse off than they are.
 In a living organism, in a body united within itself, no cell lives for itself.
 Each one freely serves the others.
 So-called natural selfishness, even in children, is a disease or period of temptation and must be overcome.
-It contradicts the child’s enthusiasm, which shows itself in his unselfish devotion to others and his natural feeling for justice.
+It contradicts the enthusiasm of children, which shows itself in their unselfish devotion to others and their natural feeling for justice.

 A Child is an Individual

 We respect the personality and uniqueness of each child in the light of something deeper than the purely personal, for this leads through the development of the individual to community, which is beyond the personal.
 In this way, individual abilities become serviceable for the whole.
-The specific gifts of every single child should be recognized and helped to develop along the lines of his true vocation.
-In the deeper sense, this must and will lead to loving service of the community of mankind, to the uniting of all the special characteristics of each one.
-Our community education therefore means doing justice to each child in the unfolding of all the abilities given to him.
-Under no circumstances should we force on him anything that is not given him at birth, that does not come from his own heart as his spiritual life awakens, that is not newly begotten and born in him through God.
-Guiding children toward a vocation has to be different for every single child; it will then be decisive for his whole life and will prepare him for his calling in practical service.
+The specific gifts of every single child should be recognized and helped to develop along the lines of the child's true vocation.
+In the deeper sense, this must and will lead to loving service of the community of humankind, to the uniting of all the special characteristics of each one.
+Our community education therefore means doing justice to all children in the unfolding of all the abilities given to each of them.
+Under no circumstances should we force on any of the children anything that is not given them at birth, that does not come from their own heart as their spiritual life awakens, that is not newly begotten and born in them through God.
+Guiding children toward a vocation has to be different for every single child; it will then be decisive for their whole life and will prepare them for their calling in practical service.